goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Let $\tau$ be a trajectory (sequence of state-action pairs), $\theta$ be the weights of our neural network policy.
 Our policy $\pi_\theta$ outputs action probabilities that depend upon the current state and network weights.

-We start with a desire to maximize our expected reward over complete trajectories.

-**From Reward Hypothesis to Policy Gradient**

 We begin with the reward hypothesis: we want to maximize $R(\tau)$ where $\tau$ is a trajectory.

 We can write the objective as the **probability of a trajectory being chosen by the policy multiplied by the reward for that trajectory**: